 The lodge itself was beautiful inside with exposed beams in the open plan living / dining area / kitchen and an island with a breakfast bar.
 The bedrooms were also perfect with flatscreen TVs in each one and a large bath in the master bedroom (big enough for two!) with a TV in the bathroom.
 The finish was really high-spec and kind of modern-70s Scandinavian.
 There was also a dressing area leading to the en-suite bathroom in each bedroom, with a mirror which had lightbulbs around it.

 Outside was a decking area with sun beds which would be lovely in summer, and – in my opinion, the best feature! – the hot tub.
 The hot tub was a really welcome addition to the lodge and, even though it was freezing cold outside, we spent hours warming up in it.
+This trip has given me some great ideas for our home as we’re in the middle of doing some improvements.
+Since the trip, I’ve been thinking of getting a hot tub, but I’ll need something like the Futurewood Composite Timber decking areas to put it.
 Top tip – if it’s cold outside, keep your woolly hat on in the hot tub, it keeps you super warm and cosy!

 Things to do

 Darwin Forest is sort of like a smaller version of Center Parcs so there is a swimming pool, gym and sauna on site as well as a restaurant.
 We didn’t try out the restaurant but we did go swimming.
 The pool was quite small and quiet so it was great for lane swimming or just relaxing.